-Document / File Name Description Micro Focus Fortify Software Security Center User Guide This document provides Fortify Software Security Center users with detailed information about how to deploy and use Software Security Center.
-It provides all of the

-Document / File Name Description SSC_Guide <version>.pdf</version> information you need to acquire, install, configure, and use Software Security Center.
+Document / File Name Description Micro Focus Fortify Software Security This document provides Fortify Software Security Center Center User Guide users with detailed information about how to deploy and SSC_Guide< version&gt; .pdf use Software Security Center.
+It provides all of the · information you need to acquire, install, configure, and use Software Security Center.
 It is intended for use by system and instance administrators, database administrators (DBAs), enterprise security leads, development team managers, and developers.
 Software Security Center provides security team leads with a high-level overview of the history and current status of a project.